TnTech-ECE/CapstoneStarterRepo/Reports/Conceptual Design and Planning.md

 	1. Address critical unknowns early
 	2. If system $A$ places a constraint on system $B$, *in general* system $A$ should be designed first

-### Big Picture Goal

-The goal of the conceptual design and planning document is to leave the reader understanding the (1) fully formulated problem, (2) fully decomposed conceptual solution, (3) the constraints and where they arise from, (4) how the constraints will be analytically (not experimentally) validated, and (5) a detail design schedule (with an explanation of why it is optimal).

-The above is NOT an outline.
-It is the goal of the document.
-Consider all the requirements given herein and devise an outline that will accomplish the requirements.

 ### General requirements for the document